Complete Sample Social Studies Issue 2 SRQ

 (P) Community support for foreigners is essential in causing greater diversity in Singapore.

-(E) Singapore is home to ethnic communities and cultures from all over the world.
+(E) Singapore is home to ethnic communities and cultures worldwide.
 Many of them have formed communities that help support their fellow countrymen and help them integrate into Singapore.
-These communities also participate in the culture, food and other practices of their own country.
-As a result, they allow the new foreigner to feel at home.
+These communities also participate in their own country’s culture, food, and other practices, which support foreigners moving to Singapore as these practices allow the newcomer to feel at home.

-(E) For example, the Japanese gather in Clarke Quay Central and Millieum Tower.
-They can buy authentic Japanese produce from the supermarkets and eat authentic Japanese cuisine from the restaurants.
+(E) For example, the Japanese gather in Clarke Quay Central and Millennium Tower.
+They can buy authentic Japanese produce from the supermarkets and eat authentic Japanese cuisine from restaurants.
+Other foreigners have set up similar gathering spots.

 (L) Hence, the presence of community support helps bring about greater diversity.